 It really depends on the situation.
 If you would like to share some more details about your case, I can likely give you a more definitive answer.
 In fact, if you have ANY question about your case, feel free to submit them to me through my website at https://ohioduidude.com/.
 If you scroll to the...Read more »

 Wow, what a nightmare.
 I'm a bit surprised it's just now surfacing.
 To answer your question, the statute of limitations for most misdemeanors in Ohio, including DUI, is two years (http://codes.ohio.gov/orc/2901.13).
-That being said, I'm not sure that the statute of limitations would apply in this...Read more »
+That being said, I'm not sure that the statute of limitations would...Read more »

 Congratulations!
 It sounds like you are coming to the end of your OVI case.
 To find out if you owe reinstatement fees, contact the Ohio BMV.
 You can call them at 844-644-6268.
 In the alternative, if you want to avoid long hold times, utilize the chat function on their website....Read more »